mikky-j/realworld-axum-sqlx/README.md

 # Building

-- Clone the repository (or download it as a `.zip` file) and then set it as your working directory
+- Clone the repository (or download it as a `.zip` file) and then set it as your working directory.

 ```
 $ git clone https://github.com/mikky-j/realworld-axum-sqlx.git
-*...output omitted...*
+...output omitted...

 $ cd realworld-axum-sqlx
 ```